SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 ### Introduction

-SPQR Ball Perceptor is a software module for black and white ball detection developed by the SPQR to be used within the BHuman framework.
+SPQR Ball Perceptor is a software module for black and white ball detection developed by the [SPQR Team](http://spqr.diag.uniroma1.it/) to be used within the BHuman framework.
 This repo is a fork from the official [2016 B-Human code release](https://github.com/bhuman/BHumanCodeRelease).

-SPQR Ball Perceptor is distributed under the GPL license for the parts developed by SPQR Team.
+SPQR Ball Perceptor is distributed under the GPL license for the parts developed by [SPQR Team](http://spqr.diag.uniroma1.it/).
 This license does not apply to the parts of this distribution developed by others where the rights of the copyright owners remain.
-In particular, see the file "License.txt" for more details about the parts that have not been developed by SPQR Team.
+In particular, see the file "License.txt" for more details about the parts that have not been developed by [SPQR Team](http://spqr.diag.uniroma1.it/).

 ### A Supervised Approach